Preparing for a Smooth Recovery From Plastic Surgery

 Three weeks before your surgery date, you should start adjusting your diet to be eating more fruits and vegetables.
 To get the optimal amount, you can juice or blend them to make it easier and more convenient to consume.
 In addition to eating larger quantities of fruits and vegetables, you should also be increasing your protein intake (can be animal or non-animal protein).

-- Fruit: fresh apricots, most berries, apples, grapes, orange, strawberries, avocado
+- Fruit: fresh apricots, most berries, apples, grapes, oranges, strawberries, avocado

 - Vegetables: gherkins, peppers, radish, broccoli, eggplant